Clean School Shoes Stink? -6 Practical TipsSophia Wilson

 How to clean school shoes?

+It’s the first step to clean school shoes.
 You can take those kids’ Crocs and jellies and hose them down outside, but for sneakers, a good old soak in a bucket of water can remove caked-on mud and clean the shoes well.
 A good old soak in a bucket full of water can help remove mud and dirt from shoes.
 Change the water regularly and use an old toothbrush or rag to remove the remaining residue.

 Use A Cleaning Agent